appbaseio/reactivesearch-api/README.md

 # Arc

-Arc is a simple, modular API Gateway that sits between a client and an [ElasticSearch](https://elastic.co) cluster.
+Arc is an API Gateway that sits between a client and an [ElasticSearch](https://elastic.co) cluster.
 It acts as a reverse proxy, routing requests from clients to services.
 Arc is extended through plugins, which provide extra functionality and services beyond the ElasticSearch's RESTful API.
-It can perform various cross-cutting tasks such as basic authentication, logging, rate-limiting, source/referers whitelisting, analytics etc. These functionalities can clearly be extended by adding a plugin encapsulating a desired  functionality.
+It can perform various cross-cutting tasks such as basic authentication, Role Based Access Control (using JWTs), logging, rate-limiting, source/referers whitelisting, analytics etc. These functionalities can clearly be extended by adding a plugin encapsulating a desired  functionality.
 It also provides some useful abstractions that helps in managing and controlling the access to ElasticSearch's RESTful API.

 ## Table of contents
 - [Overview](#overview)